elugens/hello-javascript/docs/browser-related-questions/browser-document/styles-classes.md

 ---

-### Is there a way to do a full style rewrite on DOM element node?
+### Is there a way to do a full-style rewrite on the DOM element node?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> To set the full style as a string, there’s a special property style.cssText to do a full rewrite.
-This property is rarely used, because such assignment removes all existing styles: it does not add but replaces them.
+  <div><strong>Interview Response:</strong> There’s a special property style.cssText to do a full rewrite and set the full style as a string.
+This property rarely gets used because such assignment removes all existing styles: it does not add but replaces them.
 The same can be accomplished by setting an attribute: div.setAttribute('style', 'color: red...').</div><br />
-  <div><strong>Technical Response:</strong> Normally, we use <em>style.</em> to assign individual style properties.
-We can’t set the full style like div.style="color: red; width: 100px", because div.style is an object, and it’s read-only.
-To set the full style as a string, there’s a special property style.cssText to do a full rewrite.
-This property is rarely used, because such assignment removes all existing styles: it does not add but replaces them.
-May occasionally delete something needed.
-But we can safely use it for new elements when we know we will not delete an existing style.
-The same can be accomplished by setting an attribute: div.setAttribute('style', 'color: red...').
+  <div><strong>Technical Response:</strong> We often use style to apply particular properties.*.
+We can't use div.style="color: red; width: 100px" because div.style is an object that is read-only.
+There is a special property <em>style.cssText</em>, that does a full rewrite to set the full style as a string.
+This property rarely gets used since assigning it eliminates all current styles: it does not create new styles but rather replaces them.
+Something necessary may get deleted on occasion.
+However, we may use it securely for new elements if we know it won’t destroy an existing style.
+Setting an attribute does the same thing: div.setAttribute('style', 'color: red...').
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />